 He has been listed among Dick Vitale's Sweet Sixteen of play by play announcers for college athletics.
 He has also received two television Emmy Awards for his work.
 He enjoys speaking to church groups, playing golf and relaxing at the beach.

 He graduated from Illinois State University in 1976 with a degree in broadcasting and received a Distinguished Alumnus Award in 1995.
 His wife, Judi, is a kindergarten teacher at Martha Manson Academy at Oak Hall School.
 Both he and his wife are natives of St. Anne, Illinois.

-Back in the analyst's chair for a eighth-straight season is former Gator wide receiver (1971-74) and assistant coach (1978-82) Lee McGriff.
+Back in the analyst's chair for a ninth-straight season is former Gator wide receiver (1971-74) and assistant coach (1978-82) Lee McGriff.
 McGriff also served as the Gator Radio Network color analyst during the 1982-1993 seasons and returned to the announce booth in 2004.

 A walk-on who earned a scholarship his freshman year, McGriff became the first walk-on in UF history to be voted consensus First-Team All-SEC (1974).
 McGriff earned Second-Team All-SEC honors in 1973 and was also elected a team captain in his senior season.
 McGriff's son, Travis, earned First-Team All-SEC honors as a Gator wide receiver in 1998, making the McGriff's one of only two father-son combinations ever to earn First-Team All-SEC recognition from the same school (Archie and Eli Manning being the other).
 Following his career at Florida, McGriff spent time with the Dallas Cowboys and Tampa Bay Buccaneers in the NFL.